Skip to contents

 • Interact with the OSPS features using simple Excel files.

-To get started with the esqlabsR package, please read the vignette("esqlabsR").
+To get started with the esqlabsR package, please follow the Get Started tutorial.

 Installation

-Note: For projects created for version 3 of esqlabsR package, install esqlabsRLegacy.
+Note: For projects created for version 3 of esqlabsR package, refer to esqlabsRLegacy.

 Usage